EB-5 Green Card

 What is a designated regional center?

-A designated regional center (RC) is a USCIS pre-approved investment/enterprise that has already met the requirements to accept $500,000.00 investments in exchange for a green card.
+A Designated Regional Center is a USCIS pre-approved investment/enterprise that has already met the requirements to accept $900,000.00 investments in exchange for a green card.
 In other words, investors do not have to show that the enterprise is in a TEA or rural area, or that it has created 10 jobs.
 This has already been done by the individuals/groups who created and had the RC approved.
-All the Canadian citizen has to do is invest $500,000.00 in the RC of his/her choice.
-There are approximately 130 regional centers in the United States.
+All the Canadian citizen has to do is invest $900,000.00 in the RC of his/her choice.
+There are over 300 regional centers in the United States.
 However, many of them are shell companies that were started simply to get investors – but not offering any legitimate business to invest in.
 As a result, most of investors in these regional centers have their EB-5 application for green cards denied.
 There are probably only a handful of regional centers that are legitimate, operating companies.
-These centers have 100% – or near 100% – approval rates for EB-5 green cards.
-Any denials in the green cards usually stem from the source of investor funds – and not from the viability of the RC’s business model.
 Thus, even though there are a lot of regional centers, investors only have a few choices if they want a good shot at getting a green card.

 Some of the benefits of an EB-5 green card have already been discussed.
 You get a green card within six months and are thus free to live, work, study and do anything you want in this country (legal, of course).
-Another benefit is that your spouse and children under 21 can all qualify get green cards under the same $500,000.00 investment.
-For example, if you are married with four children under 21 years of age, that would mean your family is entitled to 6 green cards for $500,000.00 (if you invest in a RC).
-Most foreign investors put the $500,000.00/$1 million simply to get a green card and do not expect a return on investment.
+Another benefit is that your spouse and children under 21 can all qualify get green cards under the same investment.
+For example, if you are married with four children under 21 years of age, that would mean your family is entitled to 6 green cards for $900,000.00 (if you invest in a regional center).
+Most foreign investors spend the money simply to get a green card and do not expect a return on investment.
 However, some of the legitimate RC’s do, in fact, offer a return on your investment.
-So for those of you who want something more than just a green card, picking the right RC could yield a financial return that would be icing on the cake.
+So for those of you who want something more than just a green card, picking the right regional center could yield a financial return that would be icing on the cake.

 Why would I want to invest when I can move to the U.S. on other visas?

 There are many reasons people elect to seek an EB-5 green card.
-Perhaps they are currently on a visa that does not allow for adjustment of status to a permanent resident, such as an E visa.
-Perhaps they are eligible for an employment-based green card, but the priority date is not yet current, such as an EB-3 green card.
+Perhaps they are currently on a visa that does not allow for adjustment of status to a permanent resident, such as an E-2 treaty investor visa.
+Perhaps they are eligible for an employment-based green card, but the priority dates are backlogged.
 Perhaps they are wealthy entrepreneurs who are looking to start a business in the U.S. and a green card is simply a nice side benefit.
 Whatever your reasons, the EB-5 is certainly a great path to an expedited green card.